v1kt0r1337/ParkingLotTrackerServer/README.md

 $ npm start
 ```
 To change which environmental mode that is used (including database) modify the [package.json](package.json) start script.
+If you have trouble starting the project look at

 ## API Documentation
 API Endpoint | Description